Fortinetics Book a call →

 The Rev 3 question

-One live wrinkle: NIST published 800-171 Rev 3, but CMMC Level 2 is still assessed against Rev 2.
-DoD staged the Rev 3 transition by publishing Organization-Defined Parameters ahead of formal rulemaking, and practitioner consensus now expects Rev 3 rulemaking in late 2026 to early 2027.
+One live wrinkle: NIST published 800-171 Rev 3, but CMMC Level 2 is still assessed against Rev 2, which is the revision 32 CFR 170.2 incorporates by reference.
+DoD staged the transition by publishing Organization-Defined Parameters ahead of formal rulemaking, but has published no migration date; the CMMC final rule says Rev 3 is not currently applicable to it.

 Frequently asked